Via Dell'Alveare Numero 7

 Via Dell'Alveare numero 7

 Che strana idea!
 Ma era primavera e le api succhiavano la dolce confettura come polline dai fiori.
-Il miele che gocciolava dal muro arrivava sui fiori trasformandoli in dolcetti, i piccoli sassi del vialetto diventavano confetti colorati.
+Il miele che gocciolava dal muro arrivava sui petali, trasformandoli in dolcetti.
+I piccoli sassi del vialetto diventavano confetti colorati.
 Curiosamente, la pioggia non arrivava a toccare il prato perché rimaneva sospesa come fili di gelatina alle fragole.

 I padroni di casa, insieme ai loro due figli, erano meravigliati e non sapevano cosa pensare.
-Sembrava proprio una magia, va bene che erano un po’ strani, ma questo era davvero un mistero, la mamma con una treccia lunghissima da spazzare per terra, il babbo con un paio di baffoni che sembravano due ali per tagliare l’aria e i figli che andavano a scuola vestiti così "ridicoli" che tutti gli altri ragazzi li prendevano in giro.
+Sembrava proprio una magia.
+Va bene, erano un po’ strani — la mamma con una treccia lunghissima da spazzare per terra, il babbo con un paio di baffoni che sembravano due ali per tagliare l’aria, i figli che andavano a scuola vestiti così ridicoli che tutti gli altri ragazzi li prendevano in giro — ma questo era davvero un mistero.

 La notizia sul giardino di dolci si era sparsa nell’aria e oramai tutti ne parlavano.
-Gli uccellini posati sul muro si nutrivano di dolci, le farfalle diventavano loro stesse dei fiori di zucchero e le lucertole si sdraiavano al sole con la pancia piena.
+Gli uccellini posati sul muro si nutrivano di dolcetti; le farfalle diventavano loro stesse dei fiori di zucchero; le lucertole si sdraiavano al sole con la pancia piena.

 Una calda sera d’estate, il giardino si era riempito di lucciole svolazzanti come fatine con la bacchetta luminosa.
 Una grande festa era iniziata, attirando tutti i bambini e i ragazzi del villaggio.
 Entrati nel giardino, tutto era incredibilmente sorprendente e così buono da mangiare che non smisero finché non c’era più una briciola di dolce.

-The garden of the house at Beehive Street Number 7 was surrounded by a wall and closed with a gate.
-One day the owners, with their two children, decided to coat the inside of the wall with biscuits, honey, and jam in layers, as if they were bricks and cement; some of it melted but, pressed down, the coating was done.
+The garden of the house at Via dell'Alveare Number 7, was surrounded by a wall and closed by a gate.
+One day the owners and their two children decided to coat the inside of the wall with biscuits, honey and jam in layers, as if they were bricks and mortar; some of it melted, but — pressed and squished into place — the coating was done.

 What a strange idea!
-But it was spring and the bees sucked the sweet jam like pollen from the flowers.
-The honey dripping from the wall reached the flowers, transforming them into sweets, the small stones of the path became colorful confetti.
-Curiously, the rain couldn't reach the lawn because it remained suspended like strands of strawberry jelly.
+But it was spring, and the bees sipped the sweet jam as if it were pollen from flowers.
+The honey dripping down reached the petals and turned them into sweets, while the little stones of the path became sugared almonds in every colour.
+Curiously, the rain never quite touched the lawn — it stayed suspended like threads of strawberry jelly.

-The homeowners, along with their two children, were amazed and didn't know what to think.
-It really seemed like magic, okay they were a bit strange, but this was truly a mystery, the mother with a very long braid to sweep the ground, the father with a pair of mustaches that looked like two wings to cut the air, and the children who went to school dressed so "ridiculously" that all the other kids made fun of them.
+The owners and their two children were astonished and didn't know what to think.
+It really did seem like magic.
+Mind you, they were a bit odd themselves — Mamma with a braid so long it swept the floor, Babbo with a pair of great moustaches like two wings made to slice the air, and the children who went to school dressed so ridiculously that all the other kids made fun of them — but this was a true mystery all the same.

-The news about the candy garden had spread in the air and by now everyone was talking about it.
-The birds perched on the wall fed on sweets, the butterflies became sugar flowers themselves, and the lizards lay in the sun with full bellies.
+The news of the candy garden had drifted through the air, and by now everyone was talking about it.
+Little birds perched on the wall fed on sweets; butterflies became sugar flowers themselves; the lizards basked in the sun with full bellies.

-On a warm summer evening, the garden was filled with fluttering fireflies like fairies with luminous wands.
-A big party had begun, attracting all the children and young people of the village.
-Entering the garden, everything was incredibly surprising and so good to eat that they didn't stop until there wasn't a crumb of sweetness left.
+One warm summer evening, the garden filled with fluttering fireflies like little fairies with glowing wands.
+A great party began, drawing every child and young person in the village.
+Once inside the garden, everything was so wondrous and so delicious to eat that they didn't stop until there wasn't a crumb of sweetness left.

-After that fantastic night no more sweets were found to eat, but the magic remained and so in the air a great joy lingered.
-The garden appeared greener and more lush than before, with butterflies of every color landing on the flowers.
+After that wonderful night, there were no more sweets to be found, but the magic had stayed, and so had a great joy in the air.
+The garden looked greener and more lush than before, with butterflies of every colour landing on the flowers.

-The following morning, upon waking, the young parents thought of removing the garden wall.
-So all the children and little animals could freely come in to play with their two children, who no longer appeared strange in their eyes, but very charming playmates.
+The next morning, on waking, the young parents thought of taking down the garden wall.
+That way all the children and little creatures could come in freely to play with their two children, who no longer seemed strange in their eyes — but the loveliest playmates.